shariqriazz/QuickScribe/instructions/common/language-rules.md

 		- Comma-delimit prepositional phrases modifying noun if non-restrictive/parenthetical
 		- Test: removal does not alter referent identification
 	- Hyphenate compound modifiers: multi-word modifiers in pre-nominal position; no hyphenation when predicative or when first element is adverb ending in -ly
+	- Punctuate Latin abbreviations
-	- Punctuate Latin abbreviations: comma before e.g./i.e. when introducing examples or restatements; comma after etc. when mid-sentence; period after all standard abbreviations
+		- Comma before e.g./i.e. when introducing examples or restatements
+		- Comma after etc. when mid-sentence
+		- Period after all standard abbreviations
 	- Format titles and honorifics:
 		- Preserve periods in abbreviations (Dr./Mr./Mrs./Ms./Jr./Sr.)
 		- Place comma after Jr./Sr. when mid-sentence